 Maria Fardis, Ph.D.
 Dr. Fardis joined our Board of Directors on June 7, 2016.
 Dr. Fardis served as the Chief Operating Officer of Acerta Pharma, LLC, a clinical-stage biopharmaceutical company, from January 2015 to March 2016.
 From 2011 to 2014, she worked at Pharmacyclics, Inc., which she joined as Senior Director of Global Project Management, and was promoted to Vice President, Alliance and Global Project Management in December 2011, was appointed Executive Vice President, Alliances and Operations in September 2012 and was appointed Chief of Oncology Operations and Alliances in March 2013.
-Prior to joining Pharmacyclics, from August 2001 to April 2012, Dr. Fardis held increasingly senior positions in Medicinal Chemistry and the project and portfolio management department at Gilead Sciences, Inc., most recently serving as Associate Director, Project and Portfolio Management.
-Dr. Fardis received her Ph.D. in Organic Chemistry from the University of California Berkeley and her B.S. in chemistry from the University of Illinois, Urbana-Champaign.
-Dr. Fardis holds an MBA from Golden Gate University.
+Prior to joining Pharmacyclics, from August 2001 to April 2012, Dr. Fardis held increasingly senior positions in Medicinal Chemistry and the project and portfolio management department at Gilead Sciences, Inc., most recently serving as Associate Director, Project and Portfolio Management.Dr.
+Fardis received her Ph.D. in Organic Chemistry from the University of California Berkeley and her B.S. in chemistry, summa cum laude, from the University of Illinois, Urbana-Champaign, where she received her degree with a "Bronze Tablet" and was elected to Phi Beta Kappa.
+Dr. Fardis received an MBA with the highest honors from Golden Gate University.